jlamb1/k8-craft/README.md

 - Finally, run `rm -rf storage/*` to clear a permissions problem. exit the container.

 run `minikube service craft --url` to get the link for your site, it should open to the welcome screen.
 If using Garden, the link is available directly in the terminal.

+### Troubleshooting

+If using Dnsmasq (Valet), you may need to run `sudo brew services stop dnsmasq` to allow minikube to resolve correctly